ProtoconNet/protocon-general-doc/docs/cli/seal.rst

 .. note::

-    * In Mitum Currency, two or more operations signed by one account are not processed in one block.
+    * In Mitum Currency, two or more operations signed by one account cannot be processed in one block.
     * For example, two respective operations that send 5 amount from ``ac0`` to ``ac1`` and ``ac2`` cannot be processed at the same time.
     * In this case, only the operation that arrived first is processed and the rest are ignored.

-| Suppose that the sender is trying to create ``ac0`` and ``ac1`` at the same time by only one seal.
-Then the sender should include items for each ``ac0`` and ``ac1``.
+| Suppose that the sender is trying to create ``ac0`` and ``ac1`` at the same time using only one seal.
+Then the sender should include items for both ``ac0`` and ``ac1``.

-| That means, the sender creates and sends only one operation that creates two account in the seal.
-It can be processed successfully. **Don't make multiple separate operations which senders are same.**
+| This means that for the operation to be processed successfully, the sender should create and send only one operation that creates two accounts in the seal. **Do not make multiple separate operations with the same sender.**

 .. code-block:: none